Scurrlin/LC_Python_vs_C/README.md

 ## Results

 Python may have outperformed C# in the second round, but it was no match for C in round three.
 I will admit that I was a bit skeptical of my methodology after seeing the C# test data.
-However, even though Python beat C++ and C# in memory usage, C proved to be the most performant in both speed and efficiency.
-In fact, C was 1.897x faster (89.7%) than C++ despite C++ being the fastest language so far by a considerable margin.
+That said, even though Python beat C++ and C# in memory usage, C proved to be the most performant in both speed and efficiency.
+In fact, C was 1.897x faster (89.7%) than C++, despite C++ being the fastest language so far by a considerable margin.

 Overall, I thoroughly enjoyed the process of aggregating and visualizing the LeetCode performance data for these comparisons.
 While Python remains my preferred language for coding questions, I gained a new appreciation for C's syntax and performance capabilities.
-I initially expected Python to underperform in each matchup, but it held its own—beating C# in both memory and speed as well as outperforming C++ in memory usage.
+It’s also worth noting that I initially expected Python to underperform in each matchup; however, it held its own—beating C# in both memory and speed as well as outperforming C++ in memory usage.
 Still, C and C++ remain the kings of raw speed due to their low-level architecture and direct compilation to machine code.

 <details>
 <summary>Runtime Comparison</summary>